adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 We've done all the monitoring part with installation of DB times series, exports and UI visualization.

-We have all the metrics part.
-What about logging and tracing, which are an other essential aspects for perfect production analyzing and debugging.
+What about logging and tracing, which are another essential aspects for production analyzing and debugging.
 We'll see that in the [next part]({{< ref "/posts/07-build-your-own-docker-swarm-cluster-part-6" >}}).